 “We’re tracking a herd of deer and doelyns,” Imaino explained.
 “We didn’t know the valley was occupied.”

-“As if that would stop them,” another miryhl called, from the back of the flock.
-“Humans take, take, take, they never give back.
+“As if that would stop them,” another miryhl called, from the rear of the flock.
+“Humans always take and take and take.
+They never give back.
 They never care for consequences.
 They use up everything that’s green and good and then they leave.
 They leave and they -”

 Thunder raised her head and glared over her shoulder.
 The other miryhl fell silent.